What is the Infectious Diseases Clinical Trials Unit?

 This study is evaluating the efficacy, safety and tolerability of injectable cabotegravir long-acting (CAB LA) plus rilpivirine long-acting (RPV LA) in participants living with HIV who are viremic (HIV RNA 1,000-100,000).
 Visit the study website for more info.

-Notable Studies & Results
+Notable Studies and Results

 The IDCTU has participated in several historic studies that have improved HIV treatment and prevention over the years.
 Since 2020, the IDCTU has made significant contributions to COVID-19 treatment and prevention studies as well.
 Check out some of these studies below.